 Eswatini Dairy Board Projects

-The board's projects for 2010/2011 and beyond are in line with the Government policy of food security, poverty alleviation, job creation, investment promotion, self-sufficiency, export promotion, reduction in urbanization, rural income generation, Agro-based industry promotion, HIV/AIDS prevention and economic growth and development.
+The board's projects are in line with the Government policy of food security, poverty alleviation, job creation, investment promotion, self-sufficiency, export promotion, reduction in urbanization, rural income generation, Agro-based industry promotion, HIV/AIDS prevention and economic growth and development.

 As part of developing the dairy industry, the Board intends to bring in a major processor to the country.
 This is envisaged to have significant positive results in closing the country’s milk shortfall particularly improvement of milk production on dairy farms.
 This is also expected to have long-term positive spin-offs in terms of availability of quality dairy products as well as employment opportunities for the people of the country and to create a competitive environment among dairy processors in the country hence transform the industry to a market driven industry.
 These benefits are in line with Governments policy of food security, job creation, investment promotion, export promotion and poverty alleviation.

 Currently the total demand for milk and milk products in the country is estimated at 50 million litres per year in terms of liquid milk equivalents (LME’s) whilst local milk production from the dairy herd is about 7.35 million litres per year.
 The remainder of 42.65 million litres of liquid milk equivalents (LME’s) is met from imported dairy products and contribution from the beef herd.
 Therefore the country has a long tradition in milk production which consists of the traditional and commercial sectors.